SOC 100 Introduction to Sociology (3 hrs)

 In addition to sociology, this course fulfills core requirements of the Science, Technology, and Society cognate, and it has been approved for GER Credit (Area III or V) for the College of Liberal Arts.

 Note on prerequisites: The sociology courses listed below are open only to students who have completed SOC 100.
 With the exception of SOC 303 and SOC 435, there are no other prerequisites (but see recommendations preceding 400-level courses below).

 SOC 206 Marriage and Family (3 hrs)

 This course introduces the sociological study of the institution of the family and familiarizes students with the basic theories, concepts, and techniques used by contemporary sociologists to study family.
 There is a particular effort to provide an opportunity to examine the diversity of family forms with the United States and in other societies, and to question common assumptions made about the functioning of the family.
 This examination will take into account the historical changes in the family in a multicultural environment.
 The course also focuses on helping the student develop an understanding of the relationship between family and other social institutions, such as the economy and the polity.
 This understanding should include an examination of how public policy affects families and how the organization of families affects public policy.
 We will examine the roles, positions, and structures of the family institution and learn how to assess and critique the research on family dynamics.
-There are typically three in-class exams and a global project presentation and paper.

 SOC 302 Sociological Theory (3 hrs)